Availity/availity-react/docs/source/form/select/components/organization-select.md

 ### `resourceIds?: string | Array<string>`

-The `organizations` API from `sdk-js` accepts `permissionIds` and `resourceIds` props inside of `additionalPostGetArgs` that can be either a string or nested array of strings.
+The `organizations` API from `sdk-js` accepts a `resourceIds` prop inside of `additionalPostGetArgs` that can be either a string or nested array of strings.
 When `AvOrganizationSelect` has a `resourceIds` prop, then the results of the `postGet` call to `organizations` will be filtered, containing only organizations that have the specified permissions and resources.
+This is useful when a payer space app is restricted to permission `A` and resource `B`, a user can pass `A` and `B` as `permissionIds` and `resourceIds` into `AvOrganizationSelect` and expect the dropdown to only contain authorized organizations for that user in that app, instead of all the organizations that user belongs to.
+The location of `resourceIds` values must match the locations of the `permissionIds`

+Example: resource `A` or `B` are required under permission `C` -> permissionIds: ['C'], resourcesIds: ['A', 'B']

+### `permissionIds: string | Array<string>`

+The `organizations` API from `sdk-js` accepts a `permissionIds` prop inside of `additionalPostGetArgs` that can be either a string or nested array of strings.
+When used with `resourceIds`, the results of the `postGet` call to `organizations` will be filtered, containing only organizations that have the specified permissions and resources.
 If `additionalPostGetArgs.permissionsIds` exists, these values will be used over `parameters.permissionId`.
 This is useful when a payer space app is restricted to permission `A` and resource `B`, a user can pass `A` and `B` as `permissionIds` and `resourceIds` into `AvOrganizationSelect` and expect the dropdown to only contain authorized organizations for that user in that app, instead of all the organizations that user belongs to.
+AND logic is enforced by putting permissions in an array together.

+Example: resource `A` under permission `C` AND resource `B` under permission `D` are required -> permissionIds: [ ['C', 'D'] ], resourceIds: [ ['A', 'B'] ]